karlp/das-kb4-bara2/hw/r2023-12/README.md

 ## What's it like?
 ![installed side by side](r2023-12-installed1.jpg)

+## Firmware
+[My own QMK fork has the single patch needed for this revision](https://github.com/karlp/qmk_firmware/releases/tag/r2023_12-v1.0).
+I'm not (currently) planning on submitting this to QMK, as this hardware revision has some issues.

+The firmware works perfectly well though.

 ## Don't use this one
 I was badly misled that jlc could do double sided assembly for "no" extra price, so I didn't take any real care with it.